vishhh17/HP-computational/README.txt

 INPUT:

-- Default values for all the geometric and thermo-physical properties of the said solid-liquid pairs are added to the codes, please feel free to alter them as per your convenience.
+- Default values for all the geometric and thermo-physical properties of the said solid-liquid pairs are added to the codes, please feel free to alter the geometric properties as per your convenience.
+- Altering the thermo-physical properties of the fluids may result in errorsome outputs due to the changes in Poiseuillés Number.